 |THE LINCOLN COAT OF ARMS, ENGLAND|

-Those unconvinced of the laws of heredity can only imagine a vague and curious interest in the subject of Abraham Lincoln's origin.
-The idea of "a self-made man" has become a widely held belief to large numbers of Americans who have delighted to see Lincoln, unschooled, unpretentious, rising from obscurity to the nation's highest place by the elemental force of character.
+Those unconvinced of the laws of heredity can only imagine a vague and curious interest in Abraham Lincoln's origin.
+The idea of "a self-made man" has become a widely held belief to many Americans who have delighted to see Lincoln, unschooled, unpretentious, rising from obscurity to the nation's highest place by the elemental force of character.
 But there must be some well-defined reason for the character, whether it be heredity, circumstance, or experience—there is an underlying law for everything in nature.

-Abraham Lincoln was unschooled, but not uneducated in any true sense.
-He was formed by biblical study (the Torah or Tanakh and the New Testament) upon which American civilization rested in its pioneer days for its world-history, law, polity, and science.
-Lincoln's deep-reaching down into the principles of human law, as set forth in the American constitution and in the older legal systems, his mastery of the results of the centuries' experience was an intense mental discipline.
+Abraham Lincoln was schooled for one year, but he was not uneducated in any true sense.
+He was formed by biblical study (the Torah or Tanakh and the New Testament), upon which American civilization rested in its pioneer days for its world history, law, polity, and science.
+Lincoln's deep dive into the principles of human law and its humane application, as written in the U.S. Constitution and in many of the older legal systems from other countries.
+His intellect and thrust for knowledge affirm Lincoln's superior mental discipline.

-Whether the Lincoln family was of Norman blood or the old Saxon stock is unknown.
-One of the earliest Lincolns of whom there is record bore the Saxon name of Alfred, but his family intermarried with Normans, and it is probable that he was of the conquering race, for he held many lands, which was not usual among Saxons in the first years after the conquest of England.
+Whether the Lincoln family was of Norman blood or old Saxon stock is still being determined.
+One of the earliest Lincolns of whom there is record bore the Saxon name of Alfred.
+Still, his family intermarried with Normans, and it is probable that he was of the conquering race, for he held many lands, which was not usual among Saxons in the first years after the conquest of England.

 Colswain de Lincoln was recorded in 1086, and his son, Picot, in 1111.
-Alfred de Lincoln, who was living in 1086, was followed in the lordship of his "great Lincolnshire barony" by his son, Alan de Lincoln.
+Alfred de Lincoln, living in 1086, was followed in the lordship of his "great Lincolnshire barony" by his son, Alan de Lincoln.
 Another son was probably Thorold, who bore the office of sheriff.
 Thorold married a daughter of William Malet, one of the great nobles who came to England with William the Conqueror.
-It was to Malet that the body of Harold, the leader of the Saxons, was committed for burial after the battle of Hastings.
+It was to Malet that Harold's body, the Saxons' leader, was buried after the battle of Hastings.
 Another Alfred de Lincoln was living in 1130.
-He was succeeded by his son, Robert, who in turn was followed by a third Alfred, living in 1165-66.
+He was succeeded by his son, Robert, who was followed by a third, Alfred living in 1165.

-When the ancestors of Abraham Lincoln settled in County Norfolk, England, is not known.
-In the fourth year of King John's reign (1202 or 1203), Ivo de Lincoln figures in the "Pedes Finium" of the county, receiving for twenty pounds sterling a messuage in Lenn.
+Exactly when the ancestors of Abraham Lincoln settled in County Norfolk, England, is unknown.
+In the fourth year of King John's reign (1202 or 1203), Ivo de Lincoln figures in the "Pedes Finium" of the county, receiving for twenty pounds sterling a messuage (a dwelling house with outbuildings and land assigned to its use))in Lenn.
 In 1298, Thomas de Lingcole bestowed upon the Church of Saint Mary Coslany at Norwich, a lamp, a candle, and "the rent of Colegate," for the service of the high altar.
 Adam de Lincoln, son of William, of Great Yarmouth, while with his wife, Johan, in London, February 3, 1289-90, received a grant from Walter de Wyndsore of the manor of Codesmor in Rutland, and of land in Essex.
 For these estates, a certain yearly rental was to be paid until the death of Walter, after which a flavor of romance is brought into the formalities of the transaction, for thenceforth, in lieu of money payment, a rose was to be offered each year by Adam and Johan, or their heirs, to the heirs of Walter de Wyndsore.